alisharify7/Programming-Questions/README.md

 <img alt="GitHub contributors" src="https://img.shields.io/github/contributors/alisharify7/Programming-Questions">
 </p>

+<a href="https://www.coffeete.ir/alisharify7">Donate/Support [Optional]</a>

 (en English)

 ## Solve Some Programming Questions Together In Here - That Available On The Internet
 ### question + code (answer)

-- In <a href='./Medium-Questions' >  Medium-Questions </a>  are Some Basic and Useful Question For Beginners to practice programming and Help you to Understand Problem-Solving :)
+- In <a href='./Medium-Questions' >  Medium-Questions </a>  are Some Basic and Useful questions for Beginners to practice programming and Help you to Understand Problem-Solving :)

 + How to clone :

       git clone https://github.com/alisharify7/Programming-Questions.git

-+ For get updates from the repository:

       git pull https://github.com/alisharify7/Programming-Questions.git

 see other git commands at: https://github.com/joshnh/Git-Commands